 - Summer is prime basement organization season since it’ll be nice and cool below ground.

 - Fall means closet organization time.
-Get ready for the new school/work year by clearing the wardrobe clutter.
+Get ready for the new season and school year by clearing the wardrobe clutter.

 A popular home improvement goal these days is to make a home more energy-efficient and therefore less wasteful.
 This makes a home “green” in the sense of sustainability and also saves homeowners a lot of “green” in energy bills.